Want to buy some classic Middlesbrough shirts? Read on…

 2004 and after 138 years Middlesbrough finally win a major trophy!

-Amazon have a great selection of retro Middlesbrough shirts.
-I like the 1970s home shirt (above), that was worn as the club returned to the top flight of English football in 1974.
+Amazon has a great selection of retro Middlesbrough shirts.
+I like the 1970s home shirt, which was worn as the club returned to the top flight of English football in 1974.

-TOFFS have three great vintage Middlesbrough shirts.
-In particular I like the 1950s home shirt (above).
+TOFFS has some great vintage Middlesbrough shirts.
+In particular, I like the 1950s home shirt (above).
 It was this decade that saw the club slip into the second tier of English football in 1954, where they remained until 1974.

 So there you have it.
 If, like me, you are a lover of football and all things retro there are a huge selection of classic Middlesbrough shirts you can pick up to revel in the nostalgia of days gone by!